-Comparative 3D scans of a black bear femur (top) and a human femur, made using Artec Space Spider
+Comparative 3D scans of a black bear humerus (top) and a human humerus, made using Artec Space Spider

 Historically, the most practical way to gain such an in-depth understanding of the human skeleton was to attend a human osteology course at a larger university, entailing a full semester of live classes and associated laboratories with collections of real human bones.
 This is not always practical or even possible.
 Even if it were, few universities today have an adequate collection of human bones suitable for studying, and instead rely on plastic model substitutes.

 Recognizing this widespread need, one of the world’s leading forensic anthropologists is using state-of-the-art 3D scanning technology and the latest in Virtual Reality (VR) to turn that paradigm upside down.
 Dennis C. Dirkmaat, Ph.D., is a board-certified forensic anthropologist who has been running a world-class forensic anthropology program at Mercyhurst University in Erie, Pennsylvania since 1991.

 He has personally conducted close to 1000 forensic anthropology cases for nearly 100 coroners, medical examiners, and law enforcement agencies and offices across the country.
 He was recently honored with two major awards in his discipline, including the first ever awarded Outstanding Mentor, as well as the T. Dale Stewart Award for lifetime achievement in forensic anthropology.